salty-muffin/expired-user-session/README.md

 - [ ] work over prompts and text generation method
   - [ ] test again with removed spaces (server/prompts2.yml)
 - [ ] make dead-profiles page prettier.
+  - [ ] simulate natural scrolling (scroll, stop, scroll stop). maybe with a (ghostly) twist.
+  - [ ] alternate format for showing that they are dead profiles?
 - [ ] backup models, etc. (especially if using original bark).